Overwatch Universe Heroes

 Genji is the younger son of the Shimada clan, spending his youth in a frivolous, hedonistic life of a playboy with no interest of inheriting the clan, which happened to be a criminal Yakuza empire.
 For that, the elders of the clan pit him in a fatal battle against his brother and the clan's inheritor Hanzo, in which Genji was mortally wounded and put in near death before the Overwatch rescued him, turning him into a Cyber Ninja.
 After serving the Blackwatch division of Overwatch, Genji became conflicted with the duality of his nature, but after retreating and studying with the Omnic monk Zenyatta in Nepal, he came to terms to what he is and strove to fight for what is right.

 Genji's first choice of Heroic ability is his Dragonblade.
 Drawing his katana, Genji can reactivate the skill to dash a short distance while also cleaving in a wide area.
 While Dragonblade is active, Genji's basic attack and Shuriken are disabled.
 His second Heroic is X-Strike.
-When activated, Genji slashes at the ground twice in a targeted area, damaging enemies he hits and leaving an X-shaped gash.
+Genji slashes at the ground twice in a targeted area, damaging enemies he hits and leaving an X-shaped gash.
 Then, he slams down in the center, detonating the entire X for even greater damage.

 His current skins are Steel Dragon Genji, Oni Genji, Lunar Genji, and Deathfang Genji.